arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 newsletter: arkency_form
 img: soa-microservices-ruby-eventide/scott-bellware-interview-ruby.png
 ---

+# Interview with Scott Bellware (Eventide co-creator) about micro-services in Ruby, event sourcing, autonomous services, SOA, dumb pipes, EventStore and mis-representation of terms in IT

 Are you confused about micro-services?
 Don't worry, you are not the only one.
 In this interview with Scott Bellware (the co-creator of Eventide), I am trying to